position-pal/location-service/README.md

 ## Documentation

-The scaladoc can be found [here](https://position-pal.github.io/location-service/).
+The scaladoc can be found [here](https://position-pal.github.io/location-service/aggregated-scaladoc).

+The Async API documentation can be found [here](https://position-pal.github.io/location-service/asyncapi).

 Refer to the [project documentation](https://position-pal.github.io/docs/design/location-service/) for more details on the service implementation.